tman0004/theme-park-planner/README.md

     - An embedded Google Maps view of the theme park
     - A grid of rides that shows the favorite ride
     - A start planning button
+        - this button is not linked with any algoritm, so it will only direct to the Planned Features section of the Documentation
     - A blank area for showing the result
 - Sign-in page
 - Sign-up page